sakars/6_sem_notes/_Interneta_meklesanas_tehnologijas/IMT_Jēdzieni.md

 Site: [Schema.org - Schema.org](https://schema.org/)

 From [[2025-02-21#Schema.org]]

+## Search engine

+A program that has indexed the web, connecting and allowing to find webpages, making the web more transparent.

 ## Search Engine Optimization (SEO)

-Algorithms for improving the results.
+Algorithms for improving the results of a [[#Search engine]]

 ## Semantic tagging